ntsvetko/dotfiles/README.md

 * vundle
 * homebrew (if it's a Mac)
 * iTerm2 (if it's a Mac)
+* if it's a mac, use MacVim (just alias vim to point to the one in MacVim because it's newer and shinier and YouCompleteMe wants it)
 * some kind of powerline font, which can be downloaded here: https://github.com/powerline/fonts
   * (Meslo Powerline, perhaps)